Deepikamore1990/Pizza-restaurant-Analysis/README.md

 7.**Usage**

 # Intoduction
-The project aims to analyze the 'Pizza restaurant' dataset to derive insights and facilitate data-driven decision-making for anyone interested in data analysis and dashboards.
+The project aims to analyze the 'Pizza Sales' dataset to derive insights and facilitate data-driven decision-making for anyone interested in data analysis and dashboards.

 # Overview Dashboard